All Episodes

 We'll see what happens, right?

-So, but no, it's nothing like that.
+So, but no, there's nothing like that.

 It's just, oh, look, can we fall over?